Python patterns I learned during 2023's Advent of Code

 3. When a regular expression doesn't make sense, "20".isdigit() is worth knowing about.
 (This will not handle negative numbers)

-4. One year when writing JS, I typed out the alphabet for a problem that needed it, and it took me a long time to realize I was missing an R. You can grab an alphabet pretty easily from string: from string import ascii_lowercase, but you can also use ord and chr to move back and forth between an ordinal number and a character.
+4. One year when tackling Advent of Code in JS, I typed out the alphabet for a problem that needed it, and it took me a long time to realize I was missing an R. You can grab an alphabet pretty easily from string: from string import ascii_lowercase, but you can also use ord and chr to move back and forth between an ordinal number and a character.

 "".join(chr(n) for n in range(ord("A"), ord("A") + 26))